mwrnd/innova2_flex_xcku15p_notes/README.md

 ![Vivado Write Memory Configuration File](img/Vivado_Write_Memory_Configuration_File.png)

+Before using `innova2_flex_app` for programming, **disconnect any JTAG adapter**.
 The Innova-2 Flex Image must be activated to allow `innova2_flex_app` to program the FPGA's Configuration Memory.
 Run the `innova2_flex_app` and choose option `1`-enter then `99`-enter to enable the Flex Image.
 Reboot your system for the change to take effect.
 ```
 sudo mst start
 sudo ~/Innova_2_Flex_Open_18_12/driver/make_device